emulsify-ds/emulsify-cli/USAGE.md

 You will see the terms "Projects", "Systems" and "Variants" used throughout this documentation, so it's important for you to understand what they mean.

 - **Project**: an implementation of an Emulsify starter, such as [emulsify-drupal](https://github.com/emulsify-ds/emulsify-drupal).
 - **System**: a design system that defines components, and assets.
 Emulsify projects opt into using systems using cli commands.
-Once a system has been selected for a project, the system will mandate how components are organized, install required components/assets, and give developers the ability to find and install non-required components.
+Once a system has been selected for a project, the system will mandate how components are organized and how required components/assets are installed.
+It also gives developers the ability to find and install non-required components.
-- **Variant**: systems may have as many variants as they want.
-For example, a system might have a Drupal variant, a WordPress variant, and a React variant.
+- **Variant**: a system might have a Drupal variant, a WordPress variant, and a React variant.
 The system is the same (imagine Material-UI is a system), but each variant may define different types of components, or have different organization patterns that are compatible with different platforms.
+Systems may have as many variants as they want.

 ## Using the CLI